mokojm/townshell/README.md

 ## High Priority
 These improvements will for sure be implemented since it betters the experience with TownShell
+- Build a TownShell.exe to simplify installation of TownShell for beginners
 - Add an 'Escape' hot-keys to be able custom clicks in emergency
 - Make 'playback' works or add a 'load' command to play combinations
 - Colored shell, to identify more easily information displayed
 - Completion improvement, using 'tab', it would become much easier to build a command without knowing the syntax by heart
-- Loadpath : I could use tkinter to let the user search for the directory a more common way
+- Loadpath : I could use tkinter to let the user search for the directory easily

 ## Questionable Priority
 Here are some add-ons that my mind would love to see but I'm not sure if anybody aside from me would enjoy it, let me know !